detnsw-sydtech/High-Security-Flask-PWA-Repo-Template/docs/maintenance/codespace-onboarding.md

 ```bash
 bash .devcontainer/scripts/diagnostics.sh
 ```
+This will show:
+- Python version
+- uv version
+- virtual environment status
+- installed packages
+- whether Flask is running
+- whether port 5000 is active

+If something feels “off”, run this first.

 - **Rebuild the virtual environment (if something feels “off”)**
 ```bash
 bash .devcontainer/scripts/rebuild-venv.sh
 ```
+Use this if:
+- dependencies seem broken
+- you see weird import errors
+- you’ve been told to “reset your environment”
+This will:
+- Delete .venv
+- Create a fresh virtual environment
+- Reinstall all dependencies with uv sync

 - **Run the app again (if you stopped it)**
+Start the Flask app (if it’s not running)
+Normally the app starts automatically when the Codespace starts.
+If you’ve stopped it or something crashed, you can run:
 ```bash
 bash .devcontainer/startup.sh
 ```
+This will:
+- activate ```.venv```
+- run ```uv sync```
+- start Flask on port ```5000```

 ## When to ask for help
 If you see errors about: